pavsingh7/Masters-Dissertation/Code/0 TO DO.md

+--- NOTES
+- Need to complete: abstract, introduction, lit-review, data, and methodology by 31/12/2023

 --- WRITE UP
 - Lit Review
 - Submit for Review
 - Change introduction to reflect new direction
+- Change abstract to reflect new direction
 - Data Section
 - Methodology Section